Overview of ISO 14971 Certification

 - Assignment of a competent personnel for the risk management

-It defines and documents a policy for establishing criteria for risk acceptability.
+It defines and necessary papers a policy for establishing criteria for risk acceptability.
 The policy provides a framework to ensure that criteria are based upon applicable national or regional regulations and International Standards.
-The management reviews the suitability of the whole risk management process at intervals to ensure the effectiveness of the risk management process and then documents any decision and action taken.
+The management reviews the suitability of the whole risk management process at intervals to ensure the effectiveness of the risk management process and then necessary papers any decision and action taken.

 The manufacturer's policy in establishing the criteria for risk acceptability defines the approaches to risk control: